First Steps in Beekeeping

 Don’t rush into getting a colony of bees before you are ready.
 If you want to be a custodian of live bees you owe it to them (and yourself) to have the right knowledge and experience.

 The Association does not offer training courses but non-members are welcome to come along to one of our open inspection sessions and get a taste of what beekeeping is about.
 You can join us when an experienced beekeeper works with the bees during the part of the year when they are most active.
 The sessions give an insight into the beekeeper’s year… along with its puzzles and solutions.
 Sessions take place at the Association’s apiary during the spring and the summer.
 Protective clothing is provided.
-Look on our events calendar for the dates and times of our Open Apiary sessions.
+Look at our News & Events for the dates and times of our Open Apiary sessions.

 If you then think beekeeping is for you we suggest you get some formal training.
 There are local organizations that offer beekeeping courses and these include:

 - Berkshire College of Agriculture who run both theory and practical beekeeping courses every year.
 Many of our beekeepers learnt with them.

 - Reading & District Beekeepers’ Association who run a Beginners Theory Course every January.

 - The Association also provides a members only Beginner’s Theory Course which is currently conducted on Zoom.
 The course is run over 8 weeks and the next course is scheduled for January 2022.
 Once dates and details are confirmed this will be posted on our website home page.
 Please keep checking our website if you are interested.

 - The BBKA have a Guidance for Schools page which can be accessed via this link: Guidance for Schools Membership.